 Newer designs may use electrically active fluid and magnetic fields.
 The power control module supplies a variable current to change the mount.
 These mounts can probably control vibration to an even higher degree.
-This type complexity tends to be more fragile, and the life span of such mounts can be relatively short.
+This type of complexity tends to be more fragile, and the life span of such mounts can be relatively short.
 Replacement costs can be shockingly expensive, costing into the thousands to replace.

 Miles and time combine, and most engine and transmission mounts will eventually fail.
 With the standard mounts, the symptoms are often minor and replacement may not be needed.
 With more modern hydraulic and active mounts, the symptoms are normally far more severe.

 How to diagnose bad engine and transmission mounts